 Laser Safety: Lasers are light sources that can permanently damage the eye.
 They are not toys.
 When you are not using the laser, TURN IT OFF.
 Do not let the laser beam wander around the room.
 Always keep the laser beam below the chest area of all people in the room.
 Never look into the laser beam or at laser light reflected off of a shiny surface.
 If you stare into a laser beam for a period of time, permanent and irreparable damage to the eye can occur.

 Using the two lasers stacked on top of each other, place the lens in the tube holder and align the lasers to the principle axis.
 Investigate how the light bends when the laser light passes through the lens.
-Place a small piece of paper or Post-it® note into the path of the laser and observe the location of the laser at a point.
+Place a small piece of paper or Post-it® note into the path of the laser, perpendicular to the ray, and observe the location of the laser at a point.
 Move the piece of paper towards the lens and then away.
 Using this method, along with a ruler, determine what the focal length is for each lens, record your results below.

 Focal Lengths: